Send the link below via email or IMCopy

 Collecting cheek cells with swab kit

-– One swab per region
+– One swab per inner cheek

 – Swallow before each swab